 Striving to Make a Positive Impact

 We’re so thankful for our team and our partners that have made this initiative a success!
-While we’re incredibly proud of the progress we’ve made with solar energy, we’re always striving to find ways to further reduce our carbon footprint.
-We’re in the process of expanding our facilities in Viola, and our impact on the planet is a key consideration at every step of the journey.
+While we’re incredibly proud of the progress we’ve made with solar and wind energy, we’re always striving to find ways to further reduce our carbon footprint.
+As we continue to expand our facilities in Viola, our impact on the planet is a key consideration at every step of the journey.
 We hope that our green energy initiatives inspire other businesses and individuals to find creative ways to live more sustainably.

-To learn more about our current sustainability initiatives, see our 2020 Sustainability Report.
+To learn more about our current sustainability initiatives, review our recent Sustainability Reports..